AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Question 3

-Which method call correctly reads an integer from the keyboard?
+Which method call correctly reads an integer from the keyboard using a Scanner object named input?

 Answer: B